ninabarzh/broomstick/content/posts/inductive-brics-superpower.md

 ### Europe’s identity crisis

 Germany now needs yuan for lithium, dirhams for oil, and gold to stabilise the Bundesbank’s nerves.
 France tries to revive European unity by bombing Mali—again.
-Eastern Europe quietly invites U.S. troops back, hoping to avoid becoming the next pet project of BRICS+ “peacekeepers”.
+Eastern Europe quietly invites US troops back, hoping to avoid becoming the next pet project of BRICS+ “peacekeepers”.

 <span style="color:#ffbf00;text-align:center;">*Call it what you want.
 It walks like a superpower, it talks like a superpower ... and it smells faintly of crude oil and panic.* — Polish foreign minister, 2035</span>